 that the service provider's duties and responsibilities under its agreement with the insurance or reinsurance undertaking shall remain unaffected by any sub-outsourcing taking place according to point (k).

-The insurance or reinsurance undertaking that is outsourcing its functions shall:
+The insurance or reinsurance undertaking that is outsourcing critical or important operational functions or activities shall:

-ensure that relevant aspects of the service provider's risk management and internal control system are adequate to ensure compliance with Article 49(2)(a) and (b) of Directive 2009/138/EC;
+ensure that relevant aspects of the service provider's risk management and internal control systems are adequate to ensure compliance with Article 49(2)(a) and (b) of Directive 2009/138/EC;

-adequately take account of the outsourced activities in its risk management and internal control system to ensure compliance with Article 49(2)(a) and (b) Directive 2009/138/EC.
+adequately take account of the outsourced activities in its risk management and internal control systems to ensure compliance with Article 49(2)(a) and (b) Directive 2009/138/EC.

-The insurance or reinsurance undertaking that is outsourcing its function shall:
+The insurance or reinsurance undertaking that is outsourcing critical or important operational functions or activities shall:

 verify that the service provider has the necessary financial resources to perform the additional tasks in a proper and reliable way, and that all staff of the service provider who will be involved in providing the outsourced functions or activities are sufficiently qualified and reliable;